Car servicing: Wheel balancing

 Luckily, there's a very simple fix for all this.
 Good old fashioned weights.
 If you've ever looked at the back of a wheel, you may have noticed these weights.
 There are generally two types of wheel weight; Bang on weights which are used for steel wheels and clip onto the edge of the rim and adhesive weights which are usually found on alloy wheels - They are preferred over bang on weights as they are less likely to disrupt the alloys lacquer and lead to corrosion (which usually isn't a problem with steel rims).
 These weights are made to measure for each wheel and designed to counteract any imbalances that may have occurred.
 With the correct balance, there should be no negative effect from centrifugal force with uneven tyre wear and vibration problems a distant memory.

 To make sure the wheels are completely balanced, we use a machine that spins up each wheel (with the tyres on) to a relatively high speed and detects any light or heavy spots in the wheel to determine the exact nature of any imbalances.
 The machine then gives our technicians a readout telling them how much weight to use to remedy the problem as well as where to place it.
-Wheel balance will by it's nature slowly change over time and so it's important to make sure wheels are balanced whenever possible, for this reason we will always look to rebalance a wheel when a tyre is removed and replaced.
+Wheel balance will by it's nature slowly change over time and so it's important to make sure wheels are balanced whenever possible, for this reason we will always look to rebalance a wheel when a tyre is removed and replaced during servicing or maintenance.